Understanding ADHD and children

 Many patients will have more than one of these which is classed as combined ADHD.

-It is important that children with hyperactive behaviour or ADHD receive support and treatment, because one factor which prevails for many children with ADHD is not being able to cope well with school and finding it difficult to connect with peers/ having difficulty making friends which can then lead to social isolation.
+It is important that children with hyperactive behaviour or ADHD receive support and treatment, because one factor which prevails for many children with ADHD is not being able to cope well with school.
+This is not because of the academic abilities of a child but rather the way that schools are set up to have a student sat, in the same seat for many hours a day focusing (a feat that many children struggle with!).
+Some may find it difficult to connect with peers/ having difficulty making friends, especially if they are labelled disruptive.
+This can then lead to social isolation.

-There is still no specific cause identified for ADHD, with a combination of genetic, biochemical, sensorimotor, physiologic, and behavioural factors being suggested, and it is also often associated with adverse childhood experiences.
+Despite much more neuroscience research being conducted, there is still no specific cause identified for ADHD.
+It is believed to be a combination of genetic, biochemical, sensorimotor, physiologic, and behavioural factors being suggested, and it is sometimes associated with adverse childhood experiences.

 Some risk factors for ADHD include (7):